DeanFeldman/Ubuntu-Health/README.md

 touch .env
 ```

 Add the required environment variables.
-The actual secret values are provided in the submitted Word document.
+The actual secret values are provided in the submitted document.

 ```env
 SUPABASE_URL=